As the first day of school draws near, parents across the country are preparing for their own test - buying school supplies.

 Back-to-school shopping is the second busiest shopping season of the year1.
 With that in mind, companies will be competing for business and usually offer incredible deals for a limited time.
 If you know what “big ticket” items you need, look through your local papers or search online for upcoming sales.
 It could be smart to buy other non-school related supplies as well.

-If you live in or near one of the 14 states offering a tax free shopping weekend in August, this is also a great opportunity to save money.
+If you live in or near one of the states offering tax free shopping days, this is also a great opportunity to save money.
 Participating stores will not be charging sales tax on select items including clothing, shoes, computers and a variety of school supplies.
 In fact, if anyone in your family needs these items it could be smart to buy them now before the sales and promotions end.

 Browse garage sales and thrift stores

 As you keep an eye out for sales and promotions in advertisements, do some research on local garage sales and thrift stores as well.
 Garage sales can be a major resource of clothing and other items on your list.
 They can be a big success if you can find other families who are selling items their children no longer need or have outgrown.

 Resale shops can also be a treasure trove of back-to-school items.
 From clothes to supplies to sports equipment, it may be worth your time to travel to local thrift stores in your area to browse their selection.
 You could also use this as an opportunity to sell or donate some of your own items to make a little extra money and clear space in your home.

 Are you friends with the parents of your children’s friends?
 Whether you are close companions or casual acquaintances, saving money can bring almost anyone together.
 Buying in bulk could offer everyone a discount on school supplies and the savings could add up even more if the children are in the same grade.